P4ttyCakes/SegmentAl/README.md

 # SegmentAl

-This python script utilizes the pre-trained DeepLabV3 Segmentation Model with a ResNet-50 CNN to create image masking.
+Built upon the Pytorch Framework, the Python script utilizes a pre-trained DeepLabV3 Segmentation Model with a ResNet-50 Backbone to classify pixel-wise labels and generate segmentation masking.

-Firstly, the project pre-processes an image by converting to rgb, adding padding, and normalizes using ImageNet mean and standard deviation.
+Firstly, the project utilizes PIL to load an image, Torchvision to apply padding and transformations, and normalization through ImageNet mean and Standard Deviation,

-The Model then applies segmentation utilizing the DeepLabV3 model to create a segmentation mask, before overlaying it upon the original image,
+The Model then utilizes the DeepLabV3 model to create and overlay a segmentation mask upon the original image, displaying the color map and original with Matplotlib.

 ```bash